Vision: Discovering and creating dance experiences together.

 Location: Based in Vancouver, the artists of Foolish Operations acknowledge that they are guests who work and play on the unceeded Coast Salish territories.

 Julie Lebel is a Vancouver based choreographer invested in community engaged dance and in interactions between public space and community.
 Her approach to art making is collaborative and multidisciplinary, involving musicians, visual artists, film makers and writers.
-Julie’s current projects include “Tricoter” on a short form solo for public spaces, Yarn-Around, a Roundhouse Artist in Community residency and “Paper Playground” a 40 min work for children under 5 yrs to be premiered at the Surrey International Children Festival in May 2017.
-Also, Julie leads Foolish Operations Ensemble / Dancing the Parenting, a performing group of parents dancing with their young children for 5 years.
+Julie’s current projects include “Tricoter” on a short form solo for public spaces, Yarn-Around, a Roundhouse Artist in Community residency and “Paper Playground” a 40 min work for children under 5 yrs that was premiered at the Surrey International Children Festival in May 2017.
+Also, Julie leads Foolish Operations Ensemble / Dancing the Parenting, a performing group of parents dancing with their young children of 0-5 years.
 Julie recently completed Findings/Trouvailles, a 3-year residency project with the Roundhouse Community Dancers.
 Julie studies under the mentorship of Karen Jamieson since 2012 and is Program Manager of Community Engagement at Made in BC – Dance on Tour.